Josh Duggar: Aftermath

+Joshua Duggar began serving his sentence at FCI Seagoeville.
+He was transferred to FMC Fort Worth in May 2026.
+While Fort Worth often accommodates severely ill incarcerated people, Duggar's lawyer said the transfer was unrelated to his health.
+In June 2026, Duggar was moved again to FTC Oklahoma City.
+His lawyer called the recent transfers "punitive".
+In July 2026, Duggar was moved to FCI Elkton.

+On April 29, 2026, his sentence was extended by an additional two months, with February 2, 2033 now being his scheduled release date.

+Duggar family cover up allegations

+Joseph Hutchens, the Arkansas state trooper who received the 2006 sex abuse report and who is serving a 56-year sentence for child pornography charges, alleged that the Duggar family had made efforts to conceal the extent of Josh's sex abuse.

 Personal life

 On September 26, 2008, Duggar and Anna Renée Keller, both aged 20, were married at the Buford Grove Baptist Church in Hilliard, Florida.
 They have seven children.
 Any of Josh Duggar's visits with his children who are still minors at the time of the release will have to be supervised, and he must report to the parole office for the next 20 years after his release.